 1980 -At the Los Angeles Memorial Sports Arena, Pink Floyd stage the first production of The Wall, an immersive concert performance in which a giant wall is erected on stage as the band plays, representing the alienation between audience and performer.

 The Wall album was released in November 1979.
-Composed almost entirely by Roger Waters, it is a manifestation of the emotional wounds of his childhood, notably the death of his father months before he was born and the authoritarian teachers of his grammar school.
+Composed almost entirely by group leader Roger Waters, it is a manifestation of the emotional wounds of his childhood, notably the death of his father months before he was born and the authoritarian teachers of his grammar school.
 These wounds can be seen as bricks that when mortared together, form an impenetrable wall.
-It's a feeling he got when Pink Floyd toured stadiums for the first time in 1977: there was no real connection between the massive crowds and the music.

-On This Day In Music History was sourced from This Day in Music, Song Facts and Wikipedia.
+On This Day In Music History was sourced, copied, pasted, edited and occasionally woven together with my own crude prose from This Day In Music, Songfacts, Allmusic, and Wikipedia.